mminnen/hello-world/README.md

 # hello-world
 =====
-Just following the training steps
+Just following the training steps, and expanding this sentence!!